gaurav-1410/Laptop-Price-Prediction-DSW/readme.md

 ### 2. **Support Vector Regression (SVR)**

-* RBF kernel, tuned using `GridSearchCV` with KFold cross validation.
+* RBF kernel, tuned using `GridSearchCV` with cross validation.
 * Used `RobustScaler` for better handling of outliers.